Toby Ord: Giving What We Can

 At Oxford, Ord resolved to give a significant proportion of his income to the most cost-effective charities he could find.
 Following a number of enquiries from people interested in making a similar commitment, Ord decided to set up an organisation geared towards supporting like-minded donors.
 In 2009, Ord launched Giving What We Can, an international society whose members have each pledged to donate at least 10% of their income to the most cost-effective charities.
-The organisation is aligned with, and part, of the effective altruism movement.
-Giving What We Can seeks not only to encourage people to give more of their money to charity but also stresses the importance of giving to the most cost-effective ones, arguing that "research shows that some are up to 1,000 times as effective as others."
-By February 2020 Giving What We Can had grown to over 4,500 members, who have pledged over $1.5 billion to charities.
+The organisation is aligned with, and part of, the effective altruism movement.
+Giving What We Can seeks not only to encourage people to give more of their money to charity but also stresses the importance of giving to the most cost-effective ones, arguing that "you can often do 100x more good with your dollar by donating to the best charities."
+By July 2024, Giving What We Can had grown to over 9,000 members, who have already donated $253 million to effective charities.

 Ord himself decided initially to cap his income at £20,000 per year, and to give away everything he earned above that to well-researched charities.
 A year later, he revised this figure down to £18,000.
 This threshold rises annually with inflation.
 As of December 2019, he had donated £106,000, or 28 percent of his income.
 Over the course of his career, he expects his donations to total around £1 million.

 Personal life

 Ord lives in Oxford with his wife, Bernadette Young, a medical doctor.
-She is also a member of Giving What We Can.